- Pets and Animals

 If you do provide a thorough and complete report it’s a tremendous help to their probe and they’ll truly appreciate your effort.

-By the way, you can sign up for email alerts from FDA about a variety of issues.
-Here's the link:
+By the way, you can sign up on the FDA web site for email alerts from the agency about a variety of issues.